roman-neuhauser/fake/README.rst

             stdin to its stderr.
     -o      Output.
 Created fake will emit current stdin to its stdout.
+    -p      Pass-through.
+Created fake will re-execute
+            its argv again after removing $FAKE_BINDIR
+            from $PATH.
     -v      Verbose.
 Reflect received argv on stderr.
     -w      Which.
 Print pathname of the fake that would receive given CMD [ARG...].